World 🢖 North America 🢖 United States 🢖 Florida

 WorldBlue In short

-The largest single spring in the United States (competing with Silver Springs in Ocala), a rise of the nearby river water.
+The largest river rise in the United States, there rises the nearby river water.

 4 out of 10 stars 39.8%